nimblenitin/Setting-up-Maven-in-Jenkins/README.md

 # Setting-up-Maven-Jenkins

-Steps to setup Maven in a Jenkins-
+Steps to setup Maven in Jenkins-

 *As Root*
 ```